Let the Chinese New Year Celebrations begin...!

 With all the preparations behind us, New Year's Day finally arrives and the Chinese New Year celebrations begin.

 Family and friends visit each other.
-Traditional New Year's gifts are oranges, tangerines and sweets.
+Traditional New Year's gifts are sweets and snacks, oranges and tangerines which are a symbol of prosperity.

 New Year's Greeting